Making Your First Million With Dropshipping

 Before we go into the meat of the content, let’s talk about my experience with dropshipping.
 A little background about myself, I was working for a corporate company as a Brand Marketer, and I’ve actually doubled a lot into digital marketing in the beginning.
-Not only that, I went for courses with e-commerce gurus, clickbank gurus, etc.
+Not only that, I went for courses with e-commerce gurus, Clickbank gurus, etc.

 The first product I’ve actually sold was a weight loss program through writing a single blog post on WordPress.
 That really changed my mindset when it comes to making money online because that was my first ever sale and it was extremely exciting.
 So if you have not achieved your first sale, stick with me, and let me try and help you achieve that because when you do so, it will be extremely fulfilling.

 When you market your product to your customers, and when they purchase it from you, what you do is that you order it from the dropshipper and the dropshipper will directly ship the product to your customer under your company name and your stipulated address.
 The customer doesn’t know the existence of the dropshipper, they think that they’re buying from you.
-I’ve personally ran a dropshipping business, manufacturing business and a trading business before.
+I’ve personally run a dropshipping business, manufacturing business and a trading business before.

 But what sets dropshipping apart is that you NEVER ever have to stock inventory.
 How powerful is that!?

 The money that is stuck in inventory can be easily used for other more beneficial things such as marketing, design, improving your services and many more.
-These reasons are what sets dropshipping apart from other online businesses and makes it so powerful.
+These reasons are what sets dropshipping apart from other online businesses and make it so powerful.

 U – Understand